dolivetree/documentation/language/advanced-concepts/time-intervals.md

 ---
-sidebar_position: 100
+sidebar_position: 120
 ---

-# Converting time intervals to numbers
+# Time intervals

+## What they are

-In Deci, you can calculate a time interval between two dates:
+You can calculate a time interval between two dates:

 ```deci live
 date(2020-02-23) - date(2020-01-12)